 The standard has two primary sections, the main body and the appendix.
 The main body contains the interface and verification requirements of this standard.
 The appendix is non-contractual and provides rationale for the requirements and guidance on their interpretation and use.
-The paragraph numbering scheme for the appendix parallels the numbering for the main body requirements except that an extra "0" digit is included (for example, 20.0 rather than 2.0).
+The paragraph numbering scheme for the appendix parallels the numbering for the main body requirements except that an "A" is included (for example, A.4.2 rather than 4.2).
 Occasionally, there are references in the main body to appendix material where an obvious need exists for the appendix information to be examined.